 - share a small residence with other people

 - share a house with a large or extended family

 These practical tips can help protect those who are most vulnerable in your mob or community.

 From midday 10 July 2020, people who live in remote Aboriginal and Torres Strait Islander communities can travel anywhere in Queensland for any reason.
 There is no limit on distance.
 You can stay overnight anywhere in Queensland for as many nights as you like.

-See Going out, travel, recreation and gathering in Queensland for more information.
+See Restrictions in Queensland for more information.

 Can I have visitors at my home?